Last updated July 22, 2016.

 Ready to get involved?

-If you want to take a look at specific tasks various people in the Drupal community are working on, visit the Community Initiatives which acts as a clearinghouse for some high profile issues.
+If you want to take a look at specific tasks that people in the Drupal community are working on, visit the Community Initiatives page, which acts as a clearinghouse for some high profile issues.